markesphere/amadeus-mcp-server-standalone/README.md

 ### `find-cheapest-dates`
 Find the cheapest dates to fly for a given route.

+### `search-hotels-by-location`
+Search for hotels by city, coordinates, or location keywords.

+### `search-hotel-offers`
+Get hotel availability and pricing information with detailed room options and booking policies.

+*Note: Hotel tools are currently in development.
+Integration tests are complete and ready for implementation.*

 ## Resources

 The server provides schema resources for:

 - Flight offers (`schema://flight-offers`)
 - Airports (`schema://airports`)
+- Hotels (`schema://hotels`)
+- Hotel offers (`schema://hotel-offers`)

 ## License